CAFAudit/audit-service/caf-audit/docs/pages/en-us/Getting-Started.md

 HPE Vertica is a SQL database designed for delivering speed, scalability and support for analytics.
 In the Auditing service, Vertica ultimately stores the audit events on a per-application, per-tenant basis.
 You can then use analysis tools on the data to gather metrics about the audited applications.

-### HPE Vertica Development Deployment

-For development deployments of HPE Vertica, we recommend that you use [vagrant-vertica](https://github.hpe.com/caf/vagrant-vertica) and follow its supporting documentation to start a guest VM running HPE Vertica with Vagrant.
-As part of this deployment, the provisioning scripts create the service user, loader user, reader user, and reader role.

-Vagrant-vertica is not recommended for production deployments.
-Please make note of the following caveats:

-- Vertica DB usernames and passwords, used during automated installation, are held as plain text within the VM's provisioning scripts.
-- Vagrant-vertica is a standalone, single-node setup only; provisioning scripts do not support clustered configurations.

-### HPE Enterprise Deployment
+### HPE Vertica Enterprise Deployment

-For an enterprise deployments of HPE Vertica, please follow the official HPE Vertica documentation as it covers cluster setup, configuration and backup.
+For an enterprise deployment of HPE Vertica, please follow the official HPE Vertica documentation as it covers cluster setup, configuration and backup.
 Integration of HPE Vertica with your Kafka broker cluster is also covered: [Official HPE Vertica Documentation](https://my.vertica.com/documentation/vertica/7-2-x/)

 #### Database, Role & Service Accounts